OliverDrechsler/front_door_intercom_automation/docs/How_to_start_FDIA_Docker_container_on_Raspberry_Pi.md

 cp config_template.yaml config.yaml
 ```

-Then edit `config.yaml` with your real settings.
+Then update `config.yaml` with your real settings.

-If Blink is used, also provide your `blink_config.json`.
+If Blink support is enabled, also provide `blink_config.json`.

-## Build the container locally
+## Build the Container Locally

 From the project root: